mikeobrien/FubuMVC.Swank/README.md

 Describe
 ------------

 Out of the box Swank will try to describe your API the best it can.
+The following sections explain how to describe your API with the default conventions.
+If you don't want to use these conventions see the [Customize](customize) section below which explains how to define your own conventions.

 By default resources are grouped by the url minus the url parameters.

 <table>
   <tr>